-I don’t know a mama who’d deny that Pinterest is a time suck… a lovely, addictive, inspirational time suck.
+I don’t know a mama who’d deny that Pinterest is a time suck… a lovely, inspirational, addictive time suck.

-But savvy moms have figured something out that makes all that time spent on Pinterest worth their while (beyond home decor inspo, dream vacay ideas and fitness tips).
+But savvy moms have figured something out that makes all that time spent on Pinterest worth their while (beyond home decor inspo, dream vacay ideas and fitness and nutrition tips).

-While there are many different ways to leverage Pinterest to make money, in this article I am going to cover the two easiest ways to make money with Pinterest:
+While there are many different ways to leverage Pinterest to make money, in this article I am going to cover the five easiest ways to make money with Pinterest:

 The reason I’m going to focus on these is because you can do them even if you don’t already have a blog or business, so really anyone can do it!